Corey-Zumar/MRI-Reconstruction/README.md

 $ pip install -e submrine
 ```

-The installation process creates two console entry points: `submrine-train` and `submrine-eval` that can be used to **train** reconstruction networks and **evaluate** the reconstruction process on test images and datasets, respectively.
+The installation process creates three console entry points: `submrine-train`, `submrine-test`, and `submrine-eval` that can be used to:

+1. **Train** reconstruction networks
+2. **Test** the full reconstruction process on test images and datasets, respectively
+2. **Evaluate** the reconstruction network (a component of the full process) on undersampled images.

 ## Usage